The first step to find SEO keywords for digital marketing campaigns is keyword research.

 How Google chooses to display search results depends on the intent.
 Google describes this intent in the Quality Rater Guidelines.

 First is the ‘know’ queries, where people want information.
 Next is the ‘do’ queries, where people want to accomplish a goal, and last is the ‘website’ query, where people want to find a specific website or visit a local business.

 While there are thousands of search types, let’s take a closer look at five major categories of intent:

-2. Navigational queries.
-The person wants to go to a particular place on the Internet, such as Twitter or Reddit.
+The person wants to go to a particular website.

-3. Transactional queries.
-The person wants to purchase something.
+The person wants to purchase something or do something.

 I hope this was my girlfriend 🙂

 In this type of query, the person wants to compare products and are usually lower down in the sales funnel.